tomlqc/about-quantum/source/stories/complements/adiabatic.rst

     We found that for problem instances involving nearly 1000 binary variables, quantum annealing significantly outperforms its classical counterpart, simulated annealing.
 It is more than 108 times faster than simulated annealing running on a single core. [...]
     While these results are intriguing and very encouraging, there is more work ahead to turn quantum enhanced optimization into a practical technology.
 The design of next generation annealers must facilitate the embedding of problems of practical relevance.
 For instance, we would like to increase the density and control precision of the connections between the qubits as well as their coherence."

-- :draft:`To digest:`
+- `IARPA Quantum Enhanced Optimization <https://www.iarpa.gov/index.php/research-programs/qeo>`_,
-  `IARPA Quantum Enhanced Optimization <https://www.iarpa.gov/index.php/research-programs/qeo>`_, 2021 summary :cite:`Lidar_2021` :cite:`Crosson_2021`
+  2021 summary :cite:`Lidar_2021` :cite:`Crosson_2021`

-  - "more-coherent quantum annealing" :cite:`Novikov_2018`, build at MIT Lincoln Laboratory, while D-Wave hardware lacks sufficient coherence
+  - "More-coherent quantum annealing" :cite:`Novikov_2018`, build at MIT Lincoln Laboratory, while D-Wave hardware lacks sufficient coherence

   - Project superseded by the `DARPA’s Quantum Annealing Feasibility Study <https://www.darpa.mil/news-events/2020-05-11a>`_.